-In this post, we are going to learn about how to locate elements in the Web application, because as an automation tester its one of the important task to find out the elements in the application after that only you can go ahead to write your automation script.
-So in this post, we are going to discuss how to find any web elements easily and some other ways.
+In this post, we will learn how to locate elements in the web application because, as an automation tester, one of the important tasks is to find the elements in the application.
+After that, you can go ahead and write your automation script.
+So, in this post, we will discuss how to find any web elements easily and some other ways.

-So here we are going to learn the different locators one by one along with some real-time examples.
+So here, we will learn the different locators individually and some real-time examples.

-In Selenium we are using locators to find the elements in a web application.
-So locators are nothing but the address by using we can identify the web elements uniquely in a web page.
-That’s why these are the important parameters of automation scripting, if you have used a wrong locators information for an element then it may lead you to the script failure.
-Hence using the locators in the test scripts makes the tests faster, more reliable and gives low maintenance over the releases.
+In Selenium, we use locators to find the elements in a web application.
+So locators are nothing but addresses.
+Using them, we can uniquely identify the web elements in a web page.
+That’s why these are the important parameters of automation scripting.
+If you use the wrong locator information for an element, then it may lead you to script failure.
+Hence, using the locators in the test scripts makes the tests faster and more reliable and gives low maintenance over the releases.

-That’s why in selenium WebDriver we have multiple locator by using we can easily find out the elements easily.
-With the locators, we are using “findElement/findElements” syntax which parallel helps us in locating the elements.
+That’s why in Selenium WebDriver, we have multiple locators by which we can easily find out the elements.
+We use the “findElement/findElements” syntax with the locators, which helps us locate the elements.

 Let’s dive deeper and try to understand the various types of locators in Selenium.